 Colonel Effingham's Raid (January 16, 1946)

-Released on February 15, 1946: A retired Army Colonel goes home to his small Georgia town and begins fighting city hall when they want to tear down the historic courthouse.
+Released on February 15, 1946: (running time 1 hour and 10 minutes) A retired Army Colonel goes home to his small Georgia town and begins fighting city hall when they want to tear down the historic courthouse.

 Produced by Lamar Trotti